 To examine the spectra of common light sources, learn how atomic spectra are related to atomic structure and see that the pattern of photons emitted by a hot gas can be used to identify the nature of the gas.

-Transmission grating, meter stick, compass, ruler, calculator, and gas discharge lamps with power supplies.
+Transmission grating, meter stick, ruler, gas discharge lamps with power supplies, household light bulbs.

-Figure 1: The three types of spectra
+Figure 1: The three types of spectra and how they form